-- News and Events
+- News & Events

 - NATO Field School

-Research and Supervision Fields
+Research and Supervision Fields:

 -Terrorism and Counterterrorism

-- US Foreign Policy
+-U.S. Foreign Policy

--Public Policy & Democratic Governance
+-Public Policy and Democratic Governance

 My current research focuses on the coverage of terrorism and counterterrorism in the mass media.
 Specifically, I am interested in how news reports about terrorism and counterterrorism are developed and framed and how that coverage influences the people who either watch or read it.
 This interest in the political effects of mass mediated messages is part of my larger interest in the political psychology of political messages, a theme I have explored in studies of attitudes about US foreign policy and trust in international rivalries.
 I am also interested in the use of experiments to understand political phenomena.